 Sarah Tilton, an internationally-recognized expert in child-passenger safety, suggests attending a car-seat clinic to learn how to position your seat.
 However, clinic leaders should not install your car seat for you; they need to teach you how to do it correctly with hands-on practice.
 The last thing you need is to take out the seat when you go out to dinner and then get stuck trying to figure it out on the go.
-Car seat clinics are available all over the country – for instance, search “car seat clinic new york” and you’ll be directed to the Governor’s Traffic Safety Committee page, with information on clinics in the area.
+Car seat clinics are available all over the country – for instance, search “car seat clinic new york” and you’ll be directed to the Governor’s Traffic Safety Committee page or visit safekids.org, with information on clinics in the area.

 2. A rear-facing seat is the best choice

 “Frontal crashes are the most common.
 When we turn kids forward too early, whiplash is much more severe to their skeletal system.
-And since their bones aren’t fully calcified yet, the potential for damage is higher.”
+And since their bones aren’t fully calcified yet, the potential for injury is higher.”

 As children grow up, best practice recommendations show that they should remain in a child restraint (meaning a car seat system– like a convertible car seat or booster) up until they fit the car’s seat belt correctly.
 In some states, car-seat laws only require children up to eight years old to use a child restraint system of some kind; my son is 9 and still uses a booster because of the way our seat belts fit him.
 He is not happy about it, but I stand firm.